What Is Tether and Is It a Good Investment?

 However, as quickly as it rose to success, skepticism and controversy followed, which is unsurprising considering the amount of scrutiny the coin received as the first popular stablecoin.
 Tether has had to get past a few controversies to maintain its position at the top:

-- Bitfinex: Tether saw early success by being listed on the Bitfinex exchange, but further digging by researchers uncovered that the two companies had the same management — both companies had the same CEO and CFO — and identical executive structures.
+- Bitfinex: Tether saw early success by being listed on the Bitfinex exchange, but further digging by researchers uncovered that the two companies had the same CEO and CFO — and identical executive structures.

 - USD-backing controversy: An audit of its dollar reserves that was supposed to happen in 2017 never did.
 The audit was supposed to ensure its reserves were maintained, but Tether parted ways with the auditors instead.

-- Hiding losses: In 2019, New York Attorney General Letitia James accused the parent company of Tether of hiding an $850 million loss by dipping into the Tether currency reserves.
-As of 2021, Tether has settled with James, agreeing to pay $85 million and cease trading operations with New Yorkers.
-Despite this, Tether does not admit fault and claims it simply wants to move on from the matter.
+- Hiding losses: In 2019, New York Attorney General Letitia James accused the parent company of tether of hiding an $850 million loss by dipping into the tether currency reserves.
+As of 2021, Tether had settled with James, agreeing to pay $85 million and cease trading operations with New Yorkers.
+Despite this, Tether did not admit fault and claimed it simply wanted to move on from the matter.
 It says it has implemented a new backing policy that includes loans as well as USD.

-- Reserves controversy: Bloomberg reported on Oct.
-7 that a former banker with Tether alleged that company executives had invested reserve funds.
-Further investigation turned up evidence that Tether had made billions of dollars worth of short-term loans to large Chinese companies and made loans to other crypto companies that it had secured with Bitcoin.
+- Reserves controversy: Bloomberg Businessweek reported on Oct.
+7, 2021, that a former banker with Tether alleged that company executives had invested reserve funds.
+Further investigation turned up evidence that Tether had made billions of dollars worth of short-term loans to large Chinese companies and made loans to other crypto companies that it had secured with bitcoin.
 Tether called the report “a tired attempt” to undermine the company, according to Cointelegraph.
-But although a Tether spokesperson told Bloomberg that Tether has enough cash to match the largest one-day payout it ever has had to make, it didn’t confirm it is holding the roughly $69 billion it would need to back all the coins currently in circulation.
+But although a Tether spokesperson told Bloomberg Businessweek that Tether has enough cash to match the largest one-day payout it ever has had to make, it didn’t confirm it is holding the roughly $69 billion it would need to back all the coins in circulation at the time.

 What To Consider Before Investing In Tether